IVRL/CCID/README.md

 ## Structure overview
 The code is structured as follows:
 `pipeline.py` and `pipeline_no_gui.py` implement the overall logic of the pipeline.
-All denoiser related code is stored inside the `denoiser` folder, confidence prediction code in the `confidence` folder, and frequency domain fusion related code in the `fusion` folder. `library` folder contains the datasets and deep learning models that we have been using for evaluation.
+All denoiser related code is stored inside the `denoiser` folder, confidence prediction code in the `confidence` folder, and frequency-domain fusion related code in the `fusion` folder.
+The `library` folder contains the datasets and deep learning models that we use for evaluation.

 ## Run the program
 - With visualization: \